Event-based Photometric Bundle Adjustment: Experiments

 \subsection{Experiments on Synthetic Data}

 First, let us present the results of EPBA on synthetic data.
 The comparison of initial and refined rotations on \playroom{} and \bicycle{} are depicted in \cref{fig:traj:playroom,fig:traj:bicycle}, respectively, where the refined rotations fit better with the GT than the initial ones.
-The accuracy of camera rotations before and after EPBA refinement is quantified in \cref{tab:synth:cg:small:rmse},
+The accuracy of camera rotations before and after EPBA refinement is quantified in \cref{tab:synth:cg:small:rmse}, where the results of \cmaxslam{} \cite{Guo24tro} and \EMBA{} \cite{Guo24eccv} are also reported for comparison.